• Skip to primary navigation

 • Shape the dough into a ball, cover tightly with plastic wrap, and set aside in a warm place to rise until doubled in size, about 1 ½ to 2 hours.

-• Cover the loaf with the banneton's linen cover or a tea towel and let it rise at room temperature until about doubled in size, roughly 1 ½ hours.
+• Cover the loaf and let it rise at room temperature until about doubled in size, roughly 1 ½ hours.
 The dough should spring back when gently poked with a fingertip.

-• About 10 minutes before the dough is done proving, preheat the oven to 425 F.
+• About 45 minutes before the dough is done proving, preheat the oven to 450°F.

-• Immediately put the bread in the oven and bake at 425 F for 25 minutes, then lower the temperature to 400 F and bake for another 15 minutes.
-The loaf should be deeply browned and have an internal temperature of 190-200 F.
+• Immediately put the bread in the oven and bake at 450°F for 20 minutes, then remove the lid.
+Lower the temperature to 400°F and bake for another 25 minutes, covering it with foil if the crust gets dark.
+It's done when the loaf is deeply browned and has an internal temperature of 190-200°F.

-• Let the loaf cool completely on a wire rack before slicing and serving.
+• Let the loaf cool completely on a wire rack so it can release the steam inside, then slice and serve it.
+Enjoy!

 Notes